compasjs/compas/docs/releases/code-gen-migration.md

 Other changes around the validators are:

-- Extra keys on input objects are now allowed.
-They are just not returned after the validator.
 - Validator functions accept a single argument, the input value, instead of the input value and error path.
 - The validator results are a plain object instead of already being wrapped with